COVID-19 and other health-related FAQs

 What is the duration of the UFP?

-The UFP is a scholarship-based nine month, full-time, and interdisciplinary programme, starting mid-August 2023 and ending in May 2024.
+The UFP is a scholarship-based nine month, full-time, residential and interdisciplinary programme, starting mid-August 2023 and ending in May 2024.

 Do prospective Fellows need to be fluent in English?